danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ### The Formula Editor

-You can always type the formula into the [formula box](MATSON static shot of the settings with a red box around the box) manually.
+You can always type the formula into the <a id="formula-box2" href="#" title="">formula box</a> manually.
 To make things easier for you, XLKitLearn also includes a formula editor, which offers a number of helpful features.
-To launch the formula editor, click on the [three dots](MATSON gif of clicking on the three dots and loading the formula editor) next to the formula box.
+To launch the formula editor, click on the [three dots](SCREENSHOT gif of clicking on the three dots and loading the formula editor) next to the formula box.

-The formula editor contains a [list at the left](MATSON static shot of the formula editor with a red box around the list) of all the variables in the selected data (whether in Excel or in an external file).
-It also contains a [larger textbox](MATSON static shot of the formula editor with a red box around the larger textbox) in which to type your formula.
+The formula editor contains a <a id="formula-editor-list" href="#" title="">list at the left</a> of all the variables in the selected data (whether in Excel or in an external file).
+It also contains a <a id="formula-editor" href="#" title="">larger textbox</a> in which to type your formula.

 The formula editor also supports auto-complete for quicker formula entry.
 As variable names are typed in the formula entry box, the list on the left is filtered down to variables that begin with those letters, and the first such variable is automatically suggested.
 Pressing the Tab key will complete the name of that variable.
 Click [here](Formula_Editor.gif) for a demo.

 !!! note "Variables Names in External Files"
     In the following circumstances, XLKitLearn will not be able to load variable names from the file and display them in the formula editor.
 (1) If you are loading a .xlsx file, XLKitLearn will not be able to open the file and read column names.
 (2) If you are on a Mac and loading an external file, Mac security settings will stop XLKitLearn from opening the file and reading column names.

-If the formula you entered contains an error, the formula input box will turn red, and an error message will be displayed in the [bottom part](MATSON static shot of the formula editor with a red box around the error area) of the formula editor.
+If the formula you entered contains an error, the formula input box will turn red, and an error message will be displayed in the <a id="formula-editor-error" href="#" title="">bottom part</a> of the formula editor.

 ### Advanced XLKitLearn Formulas